Sentimental Sunday: The Astor Fire, Part 6: Aftermath

 Lieutenant Adalberto González

-True to the name of their department, these firemen served their city heroically and faced the daunting challenges of the fire of May 13, 1978, calmly and bravely.
+True to the name of their department, these firemen served their city heroically and faced the daunting challenges of the May 13, 1978 fire calmly and bravely.
 When Astor fell and took them with it, these men made the ultimate sacrifice and gave their lives so that others could live.
 Their families, too, made untold tremendous sacrifices that night when they lost fathers, sons, husbands, and brothers.
-Though many of us wish there were a way we could thank them today for the gift they gave our own loved ones those 35 years ago, we will always honor them and hold them dear in our hearts.
+Though many of us wish there were a way we could thank them today for the gift they gave our own loved ones those many years ago, we will always honor them and hold them dear in our hearts.

-My cousin Enrique eventually found a new apartment for his parents.
+My cousin Enrique eventually found his parents a new apartment.
 He also helped them find a new location for the business at #2 Plaza Buenavista, where the family relocated whatever they could recover from their offices in the La Galia Building.

 Enrique Huesca’s business card with his new address